O-Thadd/Cripe-API-Doc/API Documentation.md

 - **event:** the event being notified of.
 One of [notification event](https://github.com/O-Thadd/Cripe-API-Doc/edit/main/API%20Documentation.md#notificationevent) enum
 - **timestamp:** _(number)_ time of notification in milliseconds from epoch
 - **pop:** a suggestion of what to display in the notification for the user
 - **postAncestry:** _(array of strings)_ Contains ids of posts in the subject-post's lineage, starting with subject post till the top most post.
+For a room tag notification, this will contain only two items, viz; first, the id of the post the user was tagged in. second, the id of the room.

-  e.g. postA has a comment, postB.
+  e.g 1. postA has a comment, postB.
 And postB has a reply, postC.
 Then a user flames        postC.
 Notification will be sent to owner of postC about the flaming of the post that    just happened.
-The post ancestry array will be thus, [postC id, postB id, postA id]
+The post ancestry array will be thus, [postC id, postB id, postA id] e.g 2. user is tagged in postA inside roomA.
+The post ancestry will be thus, [postA id, roomA id]
 - **data:** contains any additional data. such as content of a gift message

 ### Post